 While the fleeing leaders of the Muslim Brotherhood spent the past seven years, since their ouster from Egypt, fighting over elusive power positions in their dying organization; the Muslim Brotherhood has been shedding thousands of base members and sympathizers.
 Most of them are the Muslim Brotherhood youth, who are traumatized by the political failure of their leaders and the fact that they were left behind to pay the full price for the group’s failure.

 Although Mubarak’s regime and media labeled the Muslim Brotherhood as a “banned group,” he did not stop them from practicing shadow political activities among the grassroots citizens.
-Smartly, the Muslim Brotherhood seized the opportunity to attract unprecedented number of supports by providing the grassroots citizens with the healthcare and social services that the corrupt Mubarak regime failed to deliver.
-As a result, the Muslim Brotherhood were able to win 88 seats (about 20%) of the lower house of Parliament, in the legislative elections of 2005, which was a benchmark in the group’s history.
-This also explains why the group got a large number of grassroots supporters, following the Arab Spring revolution against Mubarak, that enabled them to take over presidency and the majority of parliament, in 2012.
-However, it did not take a long time for the Egyptian grassroots citizens, fooled by Muslim Brotherhood’s religious rhetoric and social services, to discover that the Islamist group is not less corrupt or manipulative than Mubarak’s regime.
+Smartly, the Muslim Brotherhood seized the opportunity to attract an unprecedented number of supporters by providing the grassroots citizens with the healthcare and social services that the corrupt Mubarak regime failed to deliver.
+As a result, the Muslim Brotherhood was able to win 88 seats (about 20%) of the lower house of Parliament, in the legislative elections of 2005, which was a benchmark in the group’s history.
+This also explains why the group got a large number of grassroots supporters, following the Arab Spring revolution against Mubarak, which enabled them to take over the presidency and the majority of parliament, in 2012.
+However, it did not take a long time for the Egyptian grassroots citizens, fooled by the Muslim Brotherhood’s religious rhetoric and social services, to discover that the Islamist group is not less corrupt or manipulative than Mubarak’s regime.

-In the immediate aftermath of removing the Muslim Brotherhood regime from power, in 2013, about 600 young members decided to resign from the group and design their own political Islamist party.
+In the immediate aftermath of removing the Muslim Brotherhood regime from power, in 2013, about 600 young members decided to resign from the group and design their political Islamist party.
 They represented their bold move as a rebellion against the flawed policies of the group’s leaders that led to the ouster of the Muslim Brotherhood from power.
-At that time, the dissident youth revealed to media that they refused to obey the leaders’ orders to wreak havoc, all over Egypt.
+At that time, the dissident youth revealed to the media that they refused to obey the leaders’ orders to wreak havoc, all over Egypt.
 A few years later, this group of dissident Muslim Brotherhood youth disappeared with no footprint behind them, implying that their emergence at that time was only a tactical maneuver by the Muslim Brotherhood to ensure political survival inside Egypt, after their resounding fall in the firm grip of security forces.

-Meanwhile, a huge number of the Muslim Brotherhood youth, estimated by four thousand members, decided to follow the path of violent jihad to compensate for the group’s political failure.
+Meanwhile, a huge number of the Muslim Brotherhood youth, estimated at four thousand members, decided to follow the path of violent jihad to compensate for the group’s political failure.
 They were not only motivated by their psychological trauma and the need to prove themselves to their leaders and followers.
 More importantly, they wanted to keep the funding from external resources flowing to the group, via them not via the leaders, by showing the group’s foreign sponsors and financers that they are the motor of the group.

 Even the small number of the lucky Muslim Brotherhood youth, who managed to escape Egypt on the tail of the fleeing leaders, to Turkey and Qatar, are not suffering less than their peers as a result of the leaders’ selfishness.
-According to their own video statements, they have been treated like slaves by the group’s leaders, who held away their asylum and travel documents to force them to work with a marginal payment.
-When they attempted to rebel using social media platforms, they were expelled out of their hardly paying jobs and some of them ended up homeless; sleeping on side pavements in Istanbul.
-Nevertheless, the recent restrictive measures taken by the Turkish authorities to curb the Muslim Brotherhood’s activities on its soil, as part of its reconciliation process with Egypt, has doubled their suffering.
+According to their video statements, they have been treated like slaves by the group’s leaders, who held away their asylum and travel documents to force them to work with a marginal payment.
+When they attempted to rebel using social media platforms, they were expelled from their hardly paying jobs and some of them ended up homeless; sleeping on side pavements in Istanbul.
+Nevertheless, the recent restrictive measures taken by the Turkish authorities to curb the Muslim Brotherhood’s activities on its soil, as part of its reconciliation process with Egypt, have doubled their suffering.
 Most of them have got expired Egyptian passports and thus cannot move out of Turkey to another country, through legal channels.

 In August 2019, the Muslim Brotherhood youth, who are imprisoned in Egypt, leaked a hand-written letter directed to the Egyptian political leadership.
-In the letter, they asked the authorities to give them a second chance to review their ideas of violent jihadism, and thus re-merge them into the Egyptian society as peaceful citizens.
+In the letter, they asked the authorities to give them a second chance to review their ideas of violent jihadism, and thus re-merge them into Egyptian society as peaceful citizens.
 Also, in the letter, they made it clear that this is a youth initiative that has nothing to do with the Muslim Brotherhood’s leadership, whom they described as “distant and uncaring.”
 Yet, their appeals fell on deaf ears.
 The Egyptian political leadership of President El-Sisi is known for its unyielding stance against the Muslim Brotherhood.
 Similarly, El-Sisi has ignored several offers of reconciliation and compromise by the fleeing Muslim Brotherhood leaders, in the past five years.